 Firewood heats you twice: once when you cut it and again when you burn it.

 But if you want to take the sweat and strain out of building your wood pile, get a log splitter.

-To make your shopping experience easier, we've divided our log splitters into five unique styles.
+To make your shopping experience easier, we've divided our log splitters into four unique styles.

 If you pick your style first, the selections will narrow and your decision will be much easier.

 |Power Type:||Motor||Gas Engine||Tractor PTO||Skid Steer||Motor; |